 As much as I love the flavor combination shown here, I should mention that this recipe is quite flexible.
 If you’re in a big hurry, you can skip the herbs.
 If you’re looking for a lighter meal, I think you could get by without the cheese.
 Want to switch cuisines?
 I like the idea of mozzarella, basil and marinara instead of salsa.

 Please let me know how this recipe turns out for you in the comments!
-You can also share your results with me on Instagram with the hashtag #cookieandkate—I can’t wait to see!
+Your feedback is so important to me.

 Simple Breakfast Quesadillas